vijaymaddukuri/python_repo/README.md

 	- For given lists (h1,h2,h3), find the maximum possible height of the stacks such that all of the stacks are exactly the same height.
 	- Maximum number of integers that can be removed from the two stacks without the sum of elements in A and B not exceeding x.
 	- Queue using two stacks
+	- Rearrange array such that even index elements are smaller and odd index elements are greater

 Array: